-As this year looks different, and face to face events are limited, we have joined forces with Native to bring you a one stop shop of virtual activities and events to offer safe ways for you to meet people, try new things, and have some fun - and all from the comfort on your own living spaces.
+We've also joined forces with Native to bring you a one-stop-shop of virtual activities and events to offer safe ways for you to meet people and try new things.
+From virtual pub quizzes to crafternoons and speed mate-ing, the options are endless!

 Fancy a chat?